 These are usually the instructions given to subjects who participate in these experiments:

 1. You are about to participate in an ESP experiment.

 2. In a few seconds you will see a picture.

 3. Try using your ESP to “send” this picture to the receiver.

 4. The receiver will try to dream about this picture.
 Try to “send” it to them.

 5. Then, receivers will be made aware of the sender’s location.

 Quantum physics has shed light on the vast interconnectedness of everything in the universe.
 One possible explanation is quantum entanglement.
 For example, consider two electrons that are created together.
 If you send one to the other side of the universe, the other will respond instantly, regardless of their distance from each other.
 This is one way of interpreting how everything is really connected in some way.
 Einstein called it “spooky actions at a distance.”
 For a great visual demonstration of this, click here.

-Parasychological Phenomena Have Been Proven and Documented All Over The World
+Parapsychological Phenomena Have Been Proven and Documented All Over the World

 Parapsychological (PSI) phenomena have been studied, documented, observed, and proven (over and over again) by a number of renowned scientists in laboratories all over the world.
 The Department of Defense has had a huge interest in this subject (and has studied it) for a number of years, yet the scientific study of it is concealed from the public and left out of universities and mainstream science, which is not fair, and not right.
-It isn’t as though this information is inaccessible to us, some of this documentation and these publications are available in the public domain.
-CE has covered these in depth, and the link below will take you where you want to go, to an article that is well sourced with lots of information.
-There are more examples on our website, so if this sparks your interest feel free to browse through it and look for more!
+It isn’t as though this information is inaccessible to us; some of this documentation and these publications are available in the public domain.
+CE has covered these in depth, and the link below will take you to a detailed and well-sourced article on the subject.
+There are more examples on our website, so if this sparks your interest, feel free to browse through it and look for more!